froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-2.0-root-YAML-files.md

 ### openy.packages.yml

 Packages are defined in `openy.packages.yml`.
-This file is placed in the root of the profile, it's automatically detected and used by the Y USA Open Y installation process.
+This file is placed in the root of the profile, it's automatically detected and used by the YMCA Website Services installation process.

 File structure